Edith Cowan University: Current

 The South West Campus is located in Bunbury, two hours drive south of Perth.
 The South West Campus (Bunbury) is the largest university campus outside the metropolitan area and is part of an educational precinct comprising South West Institute of Technology and the Bunbury Health Campus which includes St John of God Hospital and South West Area Health Services.
-The campus has modern facilities, small class sizes, two vending machines, a cafe, and a common room.
+The campus has modern facilities, small class sizes, a cafe, and a common room.
 In addition, a comprehensive range of courses and on-campus accommodation is available.

 Many classes have recently been shifted to online to cater to overseas students.